 In Key Stage 1, children focus on the skills of listening, performing and evaluating music.
 Through singing songs, children learn about the structure and organisation of music.
 They will learn how to add a simple melodic or rhythmical accompaniment to music that they have learned.
 We teach them to listen to and appreciate different forms of music, by introducing music from a range of cultures and historical areas.
 In Year 2, children learn to play the 4-note ocarina, and begin to understand how to play as a group and follow picture notation for each note.

 As children get older, moving into Key Stage 2, we expect them to maintain their concentration for longer, and to listen to more extended pieces of music.
 Children develop descriptive skills in music lessons when learning about how music can represent feelings and emotions.
 We teach them the disciplined skills of recognising pulse and pitch.
 We often teach these together.
 We also teach children to make music together, to understand musical notation, and to compose pieces.
 In Year 3, the children learn to play the recorder, and begin to understand how to read music on the traditional musical stave.
 They develop this further in Year 4, when they are given the opportunity to learn to play an instrument for multiple terms, as part of the Music Plus provision.

-All class lessons are delivered by the class teacher or PPA teacher with the exception of Year 4 Music Plus lessons, which are taught by an peripatetic music teacher.
+All class lessons are delivered by a teacher with the exception of Year 4 Music Plus lessons, which are taught by an peripatetic music teacher.
 Staff are encouraged to share ideas and resources, and to work collaboratively on aspects of music as and when the need arises.